All photography provided by Ellie Kaufman Wannemacher

 These classes are based on the extensive research of Dr. Edwin Gordon, a music educator, researcher and advocate for early childhood music.
 His findings over the years have revealed the importance of introducing varying tonalities and rhythm patterns much earlier in life, as a child's brain is most receptive to musical growth between birth through 5 years of age.
 We believe that parents and educators can be models for children to hear and think about music in a more meaningful way!

 Parents want to know...

 Where?
 The Center for Performing Arts.
-3754 Pleasant Ave, Minneapolis, MN 55409 (all classes located in the Sunroom.)
+3754 Pleasant Ave, Minneapolis, MN 55409 (located in the Sunroom)

 How Long?
-Classes are 45-minutes long and each semester lasts for 10 weeks (no classes Sunday, January 20th!)
+Classes are 45-minutes long and summer semester lasts for 6 weeks.

 Your Roll: Parents do not need to be musical, but participation and music modeling is required!
 Come ready to sing and move and remember- you are there to learn, too!

 Listening at home: Each semester, registered families receive a link to listen to tracks at home on Sound Cloud and through Drop-Box.
 Physical CD's will be available to purchase for $5 for those who are interested.